nbossard/packlist/README.md

 # packlist
 ##An open-source packing list for Android

-Why another packing-list... because existing are incomplete, out-of-date or expensives and any way not open-source.
+Why another packing-list... because existing are incomplete, out-of-date or expensive and any way not open-source.
 Which is very disappointing when you wish to save your lists.

-### Objectives in term of functionnalities :
+### Objectives in term of functionality :
  * free
  * multi-language
  * activities based

 ### Objectives in term of coding:
- - multi-developper
+ - multi-developer
  - very strict formatting rules
  - exhaustive javadoc
  - large usage of plantuml